RiceComp427/comp427-hw1-paranoia-Jokeren/README.md

 ## Problem 1
 - Scenario: Documents
 - Assumptions:
-  - Some people want to steal their competitors' secret documents stored in the law firm.
+  - Some people want to steal secret documents stored in the law firm.
-  - An IT manager has all the rights to operate the IT system.
+  - An IT manager has all the rights to operate, move, and close the IT system.
 - Assets:
   - Important documents about sensitive legal, financial, or political matters.
 - Threats:
-  - People who want to steal the files by hacking into the law firm's IT system.
+  - People who want to steal their competitors' secret files.
+  - Hackers who want to take files to make profits.
 - Countermeasures:
-  - Isolate the system in a place without an internet connection, which costs a substantial amount of money, as we need to build or rent the place.
-The solution is very safe because hackers can only invade our system through social engineering.
+  - Isolate the system in a warehouse without internet connections, which costs a substantial amount of money, as we need to build or rent the warehouse.
+The solution is relatively safe because hackers cannot attack the system through a virus or malicious software unless they enter the warehouse and transfer files to their disks.
   - Distribute the system into several pieces and assign each part different passwords.
-The solution can be quickly implemented and has a little cost, but does not completely protect the system.
+The solution can be quickly implemented and has a little cost but does not completely protect the system.
+Hackers can hack into each system or derive to steal the documents.
-  - Give security department the right to enter the place, which costs only a small change, but it is highly probable that hackers can steal the tokens and pretend as security staffs.
+  - Only give some staff the right to access the IT system, which costs only a small change.
+But the solution is highly vulnerable as hackers can steal the tokens from the staff.

 ## Problem 2
 - Scenario: Grading
 - Assumptions:
   - Some students may cheat.
-  - Our anti-cheating system could effectively detect similar answers.
+  - An anti-cheating system could effectively detect similar answers.
 - Assets:
   - The fairness of homework grading, which protects students who finish homework by themselves and punishes those which cheat.
 - Threats:
-  - Students who cheat by exchanging answers or copying from the web.
+  - Students who cheat by exchanging answers, copying from the web, or stealing other students' answers.
+  - Students who bribe other TAs to obtain high scores.
 - Countermeasures:
-  - Use a system to calculate the similarities among students and manually check those with high similarities.
+  - Buy an anti-cheating system to calculate the similarities among students and manually check those with high similarities.
 We punish cheating students by letting them fail.
-Since we already have an anti-cheating system, the solution is both money saving and useful.
+Because we only need to pay for the system once, the solution is both money saving and useful.
+However, as far as I know, only very few systems can identify answers copied from the web.
+  - Swap each TA's homework to check if the scores are reasonable.
+In this way, we could prevent the bribing phenomenon to some extent.
+  - Let the teacher of the course examine every student's homework, which costs a significant amount of time.

 ## Problem 3
 - Scenario: When we park our cars in a public parking garage or an oil station, we need to prevent our assets in the vehicle from being stolen.